No3371/obsidian-regex-pipeline/README.md

 "REPLACE"
 ```

-❌ These does NOT work (Empty line inbetween not allowed; Nothing except new line is allowed right before and after the `->`)
+❌ These do NOT work (Empty line inbetween not allowed; Nothing except new line is allowed right before and after the `->`)

 ```
 "SEARCH"